President Trump Defends Ivanka, But Not Donald Jr.

 If Chelsea Clinton were asked to hold the seat for her mother,as her mother gave our country away, the Fake News would say CHELSEA FOR PRES!— Donald J. Trump (@realDonaldTrump) July 10, 2017

-However, only White House counselor Kellyanne Conway defended Donald Jr., telling CNN on Monday that there was "no information provided that was meaningful" at the meeting in question.
+However, only White House counsellor Kellyanne Conway defended Donald Jr., telling CNN on Monday that there was "no information provided that was meaningful" at the meeting in question.

 Advertisement

-The first son also sent off a tweet in his own defense, but there's still been no word from the president on Donald Jr.'s visit with a Russian lawyer.
+The first son also sent off a tweet in his own defence, but there's still been no word from the president on Donald Jr.'s visit with a Russian lawyer.

 Obviously I'm the first person on a campaign to ever take a meeting to hear info about an opponent... went nowhere but had to listen. https://t.co/ccUjL1KDEa— Donald Trump Jr. (@DonaldJTrumpJr) July 10, 2017